Assisting in implementing engineering activities

 3. use the information collected to assist in determining an implementation plan

-4. identify potential problems which may influence the implementation of the engineering activity
+4. identify potential issues which may influence the implementation of the engineering activity

 5. check that the appropriate resources will be available at the time they are required